 What Are Good Slow-Carb Foods To Eat?

-The slow-carb foods listed in the slow-carb diet plan are limited to beans and pulses.
+The slow-carb foods listed in the diet plan are limited to beans and pulses.

 - Low-glycemic fresh fruits

 - Starchy vegetables such as sweet potato, squashes, and beets

 - Whole grains, including quinoa, steel-cut oats, barley, millet, and rye7